Ahmed-Estiak/Ahmed-Estiak.github.io/content/_index.md

           company_logo: org-gc
           location: Bangladesh
           date_start: '2020-01-01'
-          date_end: '2020-12-01'
+          date_end: '2020-12-31'
           description: |2-

-              * Received this fellowship for the research of my MSc thesis.
+              * Received this fellowship for the research of my MS thesis.